ingomohr/docwriter/README.md

 See [Examples](https://github.com/ingomohr/docwriter/wiki/Examples)

 ### Requirements
-- Java 17
+- Java 8

 ### How to Build
-You can build this with Maven.
+:bulb: This will also build the JAR with all the dependencies included.

 Call
 ```